Richard Nagle

 Sir Richard Nagle (1636 – 6 April 1699) was an Irish Jacobite politician and lawyer.
 He held the positions of Attorney-General for Ireland, Speaker of the Irish House of Commons, Lord Justice of Ireland and Secretary of State and War for Ireland under King James II.
-He fled to France in 1691, joining James II at Saint-Germain-en-Laye, where he resumed his duties as nominal Secretary of State and War.
+He fled to France in 1691 in the wake of the Jacobite defeat in Ireland, joining James II at Saint-Germain-en-Laye, where he resumed his duties as nominal Secretary of State and War.
 He later served as Commissioner of the Household.